 Treatment of brain tumors efficiently enough.
-Only one in seven people are living with the disease by ten years or more and still suffer from the side effects.
+Only 1 in 7 people are living with the disease by ten years or more and still suffer from the side effects.
 The difficulties stem from the fact that a brain tumor is difficult to study in the laboratory, and its complex biology constrains progress observed in the treatment of other cancers.

 Aggressive brain tumors, such as glioblastoma, quickly spread throughout the brain.
 This means that surgery is not enough to defeat the disease, as not all cancer cells are removed.

 Scientists have developed an innovative method, which, in their opinion, can improve the therapy.
 One of the ways in which doctors try to cope with the tumor cells following surgery, chemotherapy is sometimes with the use of temozolomide.
 But chemotherapy drugs targeted to any cell that is growing rapidly in the body.
 Therefore, it can cause serious side effects that limit the amount of drug that limits the effectiveness of treatment.

 Neurosurgeon Paul Brennan and chemist Asher Unchiti-Brocheta of the Cancer Research Center in the heart of Edinburgh figured out how to solve this problem and make more targeted chemotherapy.

 Their two-pronged approach includes modification of the chemotherapeutic drug and administering temozolomide implant harmless to the brain.
 The modified implant preparation and work together on the site of the tumor.
 When administered to a patient the drug is inactive.
 In fact, scientists create a "mask" to the drug moved through the body without harming healthy cells, growing until it reaches the implant - tiny beads of palladium.
 They are placed in the brain around the removed tumor.
 When a medicine is faced with the metal, it is activated in a certain place in order to kill any remaining cancer cells.